12 luxury villas with inspiring interior design

 Be wowed by Le Jardin d’Eden in beautiful Provence.
 A French country house with formal gardens, this property has featured in design magazines multiple times.
 The interiors have comfort and space front of mind, and reflect the character of the region whilst maintaining a high degree of luxury.
 The gardens are designed by a renowned landscape gardener and incorporate a pool, tennis court and African-themed area.

-If you’re seeking modernity with a view, Villa Med delivers.
-This opulent property draws inspiration from its surrounding panoramas.
-Abundant mirrors and glass help to showcase the Cote d'Azur whilst allowing the light to pour in.
-The rooftop pool is served by its own lift, while the gym, sauna, hammam and wine cellar give guests ample ways to unwind.
+If you’re seeking modernity with a view, Les Terrasses delivers.
+This award-winning property draws inspiration from its surrounding panoramas.
+Built into the rockface, large picture windows open onto sea views from almost every room.
+The rooftop infinity pool is served by a glass elevator, while the Jacuzzi, wood burning stoves and terraces give guests ample ways to unwind.

 Style knows no bounds at La Blanche in Tuscany.
 Situated atop a marble hill overlooking Lucca, this contemporary villa is owned by architect Michel Boucquillon and picked up the Stone Expo Award for its outstanding design.
 Specially commissioned sculptures offer focal points throughout the ultra-modern interior, while the opening rooftop lets the outside in.